 Devices (High-level interface)

-The high-level interface of Autolab is an abstraction layer of its low-level interface, which allows to communicate easily and safely with laboratory instruments without knowing the structure of its associated Driver.
+The high-level interface of Autolab is an abstraction layer of its low-level interface, which allows easy and safe communication with laboratory instruments without knowing the structure of their associated Driver.

 In this approach, an instrument is fully described with a hierarchy of three particular Elements: the Modules, the Variables and the Actions.

-• An Action is an Element that refers to a particular operation that can be performed by an instrument. (homing of a linear stage, the zeroing of a power meter, the acquisition of a spectrum with a spectrometer…).
+An Action is an Element that refers to a particular operation that can be performed by an instrument. (homing of a linear stage, zeroing of a power meter, acquisition of a spectrum with a spectrometer, etc.).
 An Action may have a parameter.

 The Device of a simple instrument is usually represented by only one Module, and a few Variables and Actions attached to it.